06012021-dotnet-uta/SekouDossoP0/P1/README.md

 Rate a movie\
 Comment a movie\
 Buy or rent a movie\
-persistent data to azure db\
+persistent data to azure db

+# Technologies and Framework